clstoulouse/motu/README.md

 ##<a name="Logbooks">Logbooks</a>

 Log messages are generated by Apache Log4j 2.
 The configuration file is "config/log4j.xml".
-By default, log files are created in the folder $motu-install-dir/log.
+By default, log files are created in the folder $MOTU_HOME/log.
 This folder contains:

 * __Motu log messages__
   * __logbook.log__: All Motu log messages including WARN and ERROR(without stacktrace) messages.
   * __warnings.log__: Only Motu log messages with a WARN level
-  * __errors.log__: Only Motu log messages with an ERROR level.
+  * <a name="LogbooksErrors">__errors.log__</a>: Only Motu log messages with an ERROR level.
 When this file is not empty, it means that at least an error has been generated by the Motu application.
   * __motuQSlog.xml__, __motuQSlog.csv__: Either a "CSV" or "XML" format which logs all queue events.
      * CSV: On one unique line, writes:
     [OK | ERR;ErrCode;ErrMsg;ErrDate];